 Simple, fresh, tasty: these wholemeal Fusilli with Arugula pesto, Cherry tomatoes, and Pecorino flakes are so good and creamy that you will lick your lips!
 I love arugula and I have a huge, huge, huge passion for pasta!Arugula is a vegetable with exceptional properties.
 It is rich in fiber, calcium, …

 Suppli al Telefono is a recipe that for each Roman has something of ancestral: a dip fried rice ball in meat sauce, wrapped in a crunchy and unmistakable breading, with a rich filling of stringy mozzarella.
-The Italian Street Food that you cannot miss when in Rome!
-For me, that I was born and raised …
+Supplì al Telefono is the Italian Street Food that you cannot miss when in Rome!
+For me, that I …

 Risi e Bisi is a typical dish of the Venetian tradition, in particular from the city of Vicenza, based on rice and fresh peas, called “bisi”.
-Ar halfway between a risotto and a soup, Risi and Bisi is mainly prepared in the spring when the main ingredient is harvested: fresh …
+Ar halfway between a risotto and a soup, Risi and Bisi, which means Rice with Peas, is mainly prepared during the spring season.
+Is …

 Discover this easy basic recipe for preparing Italian Ravioli at home, the famous half-moon or circular or rectangular filled fresh pasta, to fill with ingredients you love the most.